microsoft/WindowsProtocolTestSuites/TestSuites/MS-SFU/docs/MS-SFU_ServerUserGuide.md

   This section provides information about how to set up a Driver Computer for use with this test suite.
   * Log on to the Driver Computer as administrator
   * Rename the computer as Driver01
-  * Join the domain BLAH.ORG
+  * Join the domain BLAH.COM
   * After reboot, the domain join will finished
   * Start Windows PowerShell by right-clicking on the **Windows PowerShell** icon, and then click **Run as Administrator**, or from a Windows PowerShell command window, type: Start-process powershell -verb runAs

 ## Config Computers

 ### Config a Windows Based System Under Test (SUT)

   * Create service1.
 This service is for both S4U2Self and S4U2Proxy scenarios.
   * Create service2.
 This service is for the S4U2Proxy scenario only.

 ### Config Domain controller

-Run commands in PowerShell with administrator privilege:
+Log into the Domain Controller DC01 using domain administrator credentials and run PowerShell with administrator privilege:

-  _setspn -u -s service1/SUT01@BLAH.ORG service1user_
+  _setspn -u -s service1/SUT01@BLAH.COM service1user_

-  _Ktpass.exe  /princ service1/SUT01@BLAH.ORG /mapuser service1user /pass Password01! /out keytab.tab /ptype KRB5_NT_PRINCIPAL Crypto ALL /rawsalt {service1}_
+  _Ktpass.exe  /princ service1/SUT01@BLAH.COM /mapuser BLAH\service1user /pass Password01! /out keytab.tab /ptype KRB5_NT_PRINCIPAL Crypto ALL

-  _setspn -u -s service2/SUT01@BLAH.ORG service1user_
+  _setspn -u -s service2/SUT01@BLAH.COM service1user_

-  _Ktpass.exe  /princ service2/SUT01@BLAH.ORG /mapuser service1user /pass Password01! /out keytab.tab /ptype KRB5_NT_PRINCIPAL Crypto ALL /rawsalt {service2}_
+  _Ktpass.exe  /princ service2/SUT01@BLAH.COM /mapuser BLAH\service2user /pass Password01! /out keytab.tab /ptype KRB5_NT_PRINCIPAL Crypto ALL_

   _gpupdate /force_

 ### Config Driver Computer and Run Test Cases

   ![important.png](./image/MS-SFU_ServerUserGuide/important.png)
   Important

-  >Microsoft Visual Studio 2017 (or later) and Protocol Test Framework (build 1.0.6000.0) must be installed on the driver computer before you run the test suite installer.
+  >Microsoft Visual Studio 2017 (or later) and Protocol Test Framework (build 1.0.6500.0, https://github.com/Microsoft/ProtocolTestFramework/releases/tag/1.0.6500.0) must be installed on the driver computer before you run the test suite installer.

-  * Download the test suite source code to the driver computer and extract to local drive.
+  * Download the test suite source code to the driver computer and extract code to local drive.
 For example, the source code is extracted to   C:\\sourcecode.

   * Open the C:\\SourceCode\\WindowsProtocolTestSuites\\TestSuites\\MS-SFU\\src\MS-SFU_Server.sln with Visual Studio 2017.